DocuSign Integration

 • Send will send the document normally.

-• Send and Add will send the document, and add a copy of the signed document to PensionPro as a separate File. (requires a Connection Key)
+• Send and Add will send the document.
+After signing, a copy of the signed document will be added to PensionPro as a separate File (requires a Connection Key).

-7. The Subject and Body will automatically populate based on the Subject and Body fields that were specified during Template creation.
+6. The Subject and Body will automatically populate based on the chosen Template.
 Edits may be made, if necessary.

 At this point, DocuSign will open in a new browser tab, where the document can be prepared and sent.
 PensionPro will transfer the File to DocuSign along with any relevant signer and CC details.